RichardKxy/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3/writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The number of epochs was 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+At the end of "model.py", I added some code to visualize training and validation loss.
+The following figure shows the loss.

+![alt text][image7]